 L. Vance Taylor shares the personal story of a shelter that failed to take into account the needs of people with access and functional needs, and how emergency managers can achieve better integrated planning.

-Michelle Gay relays her personal experience as the parent of a child killed in the Sandy Hook tragedy in 2012 and presents a framework for comprehensive school safety.
+Michele Gay relays her personal experience as the parent of a child killed in the Sandy Hook tragedy in 2012 and presents a framework for comprehensive school safety.

 Kristina Anderson shares her experience during the Virginia Tech shooting in 2007 and translates her experience into priorities for schools to identify and mitigate potential threats.